Alxx97/Project_Euler/README.md

 # Project_Euler
-Here you find the Project Euler exercises of FreeCodeCamp written with Python.
+In this repo you will find my solutions to Project Euler problems proposed in FreeCodeCamp using Python.